 Pre-Retirement Briefings are held the first Tuesday of each month in Town Hall, Bldg 243 from 0800-1200.
 There is no pre-registration, soldiers may wear civilian clothes and spouses are welcome to attend.
 Click here for the agenda.

 Survivor Benefit Plan: Every soldier, regardless of marital status, must make an election for Survivor Benefit Plan (SBP).
 This must be done any time once you've attended a pre-retirement briefing and are in receipt of retirement orders but prior to clearing the installation.
-For this appointment you will need five copies of retirement and transition orders, divorce decree if divorced on or after 14 November 1986, marriage certificate if spouse's last name is different and death certificate if spouse is deceased.
+For this appointment you will need two copies of retirement and transition orders, divorce decree if divorced on or after 14 November 1986, marriage certificate if spouse's last name is different and death certificate if spouse is deceased.
 Service members are advised to bring a completed draft DD Form 2656 so you will have all data needed readily available at your scheduled appointment.

 Finance: Soldiers must schedule an appointment with Finance in order to clear.
 A few topics covered during this appointment are leave balance, sell leave, travel and expenses to final destination, in-service debt, allotments and final active duty pay.
 You may contact their office at (703) 696-3522 or 3523 to schedule your appointment.